MS SQL Server MCP Server

 - ODBC Driver for SQL Server installed on the machine running the server.

-library dependencies might require system packages (e.g.,dbus-launch
+keyringlibrary dependencies might require system packages (e.g.,dbus-launch,gnome-keyringorkwalleton Linux, seekeyringdocumentation for details).

 For Docker Execution: